Quick Guide to Fixing Computer Hardware

 Computer -- Won't Turn On

-If these procedures don't work, try the disassembly/reassembly procedure in the section "Computer -- Turns On But Won't Boot" above.
+You can also try the disassembly/reassembly procedure in the section "Computer -- Turns On But Won't Boot" above.
 Sometimes you'll find a short caused by improper connection this way.

 Computer -- Boots into Windows But Fails Somewhere Along the Way

-If the computer boots and gets into the Windows start-up process, then freezes or fails, nearly always you have a Windows software issue rather than a hardware problem.
 To find out for sure, boot a live Linux from USB or DVD.
 If Linux boots and works you have a Windows problem.
-This is a hardware article so I unfortunately don't have space to address how to fix Windows software... you'll have to do some googling.
+This is a hardware article so unfortunately I don't have anywhere near the space to cover how to fix Windows software... it's a huge topic.
+I'm sorry but you'll have to do some googling.

 Computer -- Loses the Date or Time